 As a ministry leader, my #1 goal should be to exemplify, model and stir up Christ-like love among the members of my team, so that they are blessed and God is glorified by their participation on the team.
 Even when confrontation is necessary (and that is a part of the leader's role), I am committed to "speaking the truth in love" so that whatever the outcome, neither I nor team members ever lose sight of our brotherly love for one another.

-My Second Purpose as a Leader Is to Help Team Members Grow as Disciples of Christ
+Help Team Members Grow as Disciples of Christ

 The second consideration that takes precedence over accomplishing the task is embodied in the apostle Paul's description, in Ephesians 4:11-15, of why God placed various leaders in the church.
 Paul says that the purpose of the church's entire leadership team is to edify (instruct, train, develop, build up) the body of believers so that mature disciples of Jesus Christ are produced as a result.